ChocolateLoverRaj/rcs3ud/README.md

 ## Features (in progress)
 - [x] Upload a file to S3
+- [x] Gracefully handles errors and retries when uploading
 - [ ] Specify times to not upload (such as during the day)
 - [ ] Limit monthly upload amounts (if your internet has a monthly limit)
 - [x] Download a file from S3